 I received this book for review courtesy of the publicist; all opinions expressed are my own.
 This post contains affiliate links; as an Amazon Associate, I earn from qualifying purchases.

 As Emilie and Reid work together to prove Kaylene’s innocence, Emilie faces personal and professional crises.
 Her editor is hounding her for her next article, but Emilie can’t write… either newspaper articles or legal briefs.

 At the shelter, each new woman who comes to her brings up memories of Kaylene.
 If she couldn’t help Kaylene, how can she help these women?

 And then there’s the feeling that she’s being watched…

 Imperfect Justice is a suspense-packed legal thriller about a contemporary social issue.
-Cara highlights some of the issues faced by women living in abusive relationships.
+Cara highlights some of the issues faced by women living with domestic violence.
 It was easy to understand Emilie’s emotional struggles following her client’s tragic death.
 Emilie’s own experience with an abusive relationship and a stalker give her personal insight into her clients’ struggles.